medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 ## Remote Proxies

 `ngrok` and `pagekite` are remote proxies that route local traffic between your client and the CHT via a remote SSL terminator.
 While easy and handy, they introduce latency and are sometimes throttled.
+Always use `nginx-local-ip` when you need a TLS certificate and only use these when you need to share your dev instance.

 ### ngrok

 1. Create an [ngrok account](https://ngrok.com/), download and install the binary, then link your computer to your ngrok account.
-1. Start `ngrok` to connect to:
+2. Start `ngrok` to connect to:
-  * The CHT API running via `grunt` or `horti`, execute `./ngrok http 5988`
+   - The CHT API running via `grunt` or `horti`, execute `./ngrok http 5988`
-  * The CHT API running via `docker`, execute `./ngrok http 443`
+   - The CHT API running via `docker`, execute `./ngrok http 443`
-1. Access the app using the https address shown (e.g. `https://YOUR-NGROK-NAME.ngrok.io`, replacing `YOUR-NGROK-NAME` with what you signed up with).
+3. Access the app using the https address shown (e.g. `https://YOUR-NGROK-NAME.ngrok.io`, replacing `YOUR-NGROK-NAME` with what you signed up with).

 **Note:** The service worker cache preload sometimes fails due to connection throttling (thereby causing an `ngrok` failure at startup).